Suppose I want to display a georeferenced image that is available on a web.

-So to create kml files of the other images, you just have to edit the file with a notepad, change the address of the local disk by the one of the image hosted on the web and the name.
-Eye, with the notepad you can edit a kml file, a kmz not because it is a compressed file.
+So to create kml files of the other images, you would only have to edit the file with a notepad, changing the address of the local disk for that of the image hosted on the web and the name.
+Be careful, with the notepad you can edit a kml file, not a kmz because it is a compressed file.

-Also that can be done from Google Earth, modifying the properties of the layer.
-See that just change the url, for any of the maps available on that website, I can do the deployment because they were exported in the same layout.
+This can also be done from Google Earth, modifying the properties of the layer.
+See that just by changing the url, for any of the maps available on that website, I can make the display because they were exported in the same layout.

 By the way, see now by showing the epicenters of the earthquakes that have occurred since the year 1970.